-Create designated play areas for younger felines and don’t forget to include mounds of dirt, mulch or sand for them as well.
+Create designated play areas for younger felines and don’t forget to include mounds of dirt, mulch, or sand for them as well.
 Cats typically go potty in the same place, so this can help deter them from going into your prized garden spaces.
-Mulched pathways will also provide a soft landing.
+Mulched pathways will provide a soft landing.
 Active cats enjoy playing, so you can peak their interest by adding suitable toys attached to strings and tied to branches.
-Throw in a few balls and scratching posts too.
+Throw in a few balls and scratching posts as well.

 Just as the dog has a sheltered spot to go to, you can even include a “cat house” for your feline to hide in.
 Alternatively, placing the garden area near an outbuilding will give that added sense of security that some cats need.

 Choosing plants for your cat’s garden space must be done with care.
 Hardy, but safe, plants is obviously an important consideration.
 Since cats enjoy chasing things, those that attract butterflies may be a good choice.
 In fact, attracting insects in the cat garden is a good thing in that you want to avoid using any toxic pesticides that could be harmful.

 A number of plants may not be suitable for your feline and may even be poisonous, so choose your plants carefully.
 Here are some plants you can add to create safe gardens for cats:

 - Catnip (Nepeta cataria)- probably one of the more obvious choices for a cat garden, this plant is found to be highly attractive to cats, even inducing a sense of euphoria when around the plant.